H3VN3R/H3VN3R/README.md

 Hi there!👋🏻

 My name is Mateus, I'm 18 years old and I'm a programming student.👨🏻‍💻<br>
-I'm currently learning JavaScript, and have an intermediate knowledge of HTML, CSS and Information Security🐱‍👤.<br>
+I'm currently learning JavaScript/Python, and have an intermediate knowledge of HTML, CSS and Information Security🐱‍👤.<br>
 I intend to become a Full Stack Developer and live coding💻!

 <div align="center">